joemasilotti/masilotti.com/_posts/2021-01-21-xctunwrap.md

 If our little gremlin happens again and we push the wrong view controller we will now get a nice test failure and the suite will continue on like usual.

-> `XCTUnwrap failed: expected non-nil value of type “CustomerViewController”`
+> `XCTUnwrap failed: expected non-nil value of type "CustomerViewController"`

 We could even add our own failure message if we desire, like the rest of the `XCT*` helpers.